 Where Power BI wins

 Power BI has better data modeling capabilities than Tableau.
 DAX, while tricky to learn initially, is a powerful language and helps you prep and model data better.
+If you need to wrangle a lot of data and have complex modeling needs, Power BI will be more useful to you than Tableau.

 Power BI works with the ubiquitous Microsoft suite of products such as Office 365, MS SQL, SSAS/SSRS, Excel, SharePoint, and others.